 The founding board includes Jason Owen, Michael Serediak, Caitlin Card, Laura Beauchamp, and Gordie Haakstad.

-The 2017-2018 Board is: Jason Owen, Michael Serediak, Caitlin Card, David Merrick, James Proudfoot, Bill Hallam, and Gordie Haakstad.
+The 2019-2020 Board is: David Merrick, James Proudfoot, Bill Hallam, Kristin Kendrew, Nadeene Ringuette, Lisa Heck, and Gordie Haakstad.